-It’s in no way related to asparagus, but this fern has long, further like foliage that grows a tuft of fuzzy hair that resembles a small asparagus plant.
+It’s in no way related to asparagus, but this fern has long, further foliage that grows a tuft of fuzzy hair that resembles a small asparagus plant.
 Sprenger’s asparagus ferns are also called Fox Tail Ferns.
 Compared to other types of fern houseplants, this one is divisive.
-In several states, it’s considered an invasive plant because of how well it does outside as a ground covering.
+It’s considered an invasive plant in several states because of how well it does outside as a ground covering.
 Your friends or family from the south and southeast might only see this fern as a potted weed, but that doesn’t stop it from being beautiful.

 This is probably the most iconic fern on this list.
-It’s long leaves straddle stems that jut out from the container and hang down.
-It prefers warmer humid temperatures than other ferns, making better suited for warmer climates.
+Its long leaves straddle stems that jut out from the container and hang down.
+It prefers warmer humid temperatures than other ferns, making it better suited for warmer climates.
 Boston Ferns would love to live in a low-lit bathroom!
-Like a lot of ferns, they prefer partial shade, so they’re ideal for a room with lower light.
-You may want to consider a different fern if you’re not looking for a challenge, this fern has a reputation for being hard to keep alive and happy.
+Like many ferns, they prefer partial shade, so they’re ideal for a room with lower light.
+You may want to consider a different fern if you’re not looking for a challenge; this fern has a reputation for being hard to keep alive and happy.
 However, it rewards love and good care.
 Sword Ferns also make a wonderful outdoor ground cover, creating a dense, tropical effect.

-Called such because it leaves resemble kangaroo’s paws, this fern loves the warmth but doesn’t like a lot of direct sunlight.
-Consider a different fern if your home won’t stay warm consistently throughout the year as this fern cannot handle colder temperatures.
+Called because its leaves resemble kangaroo’s paws, this fern loves the warmth but doesn’t like a lot of direct sunlight.
+Consider a different fern if your home won’t stay warm consistently throughout the year, as this fern cannot handle colder temperatures.
 Photo Credit Etsy Seller

-Microsorium musifolium are novel because of its broad leaves that resemble the scale of a crocodile.
+Microsorium musifolium is novel because of its broad leaves that resemble the scale of a crocodile.
 It is among the most delicate types of fern houseplants and can only survive in high humidity and high temperatures.
-Keep it way from anywhere it might experience a cold breeze or drop in temperature.
+Keep it away from anywhere.
+It might experience a cold breeze or drop in temperature.
 Consider growing this plant out of direct light in the bathroom – it’ll appreciate those hot showers as much as you.

 Buy A Fern for Your Home